The hedge fund industry leverages several investment strategies to earn exceptional returns, and global macro is one.

 Global macro is a top-down investment approach that focuses on macroeconomics in the global economy.
 The analysis dives deep down into smaller segments of the global economy and studies regional and national interrelationships.
 The global macro style of investing traces its roots in economist John Maynard Keynes’ macroeconomic principles formulated a century ago.

-Global macro analysis focuses on fundamental data points such as GDP, inflation, rate policy at the representative Central Bank.
-But, it also looks at the political landscapes and possible shifts in these economies to project its impact on the global macroeconomic scene at large.
+Global macro analysis focuses on fundamental data points such as GDP, inflation, and rate policy at the representative Central Bank.
+But, it also looks at the political landscapes and possible shifts in these economies to project their impact on the global macroeconomic scene.
 Global Macro trading also has several other advantages, such as helping investors to identify long-term trends and market opportunities across the asset classes.

 Let’s look at the evolution of the global macro strategy of hedge funds and the events that contributed to it.

 One of the earliest companies to adopt a global macro style of investing was the Commodities Corporation.1 Founded by Helmut Weymar and Amos Hostetter Sr with $2.5 million of capital in 1969, Commodities Corporation aimed at capitalizing on global macro trading opportunities in physical commodities.
 Still, it later branched out to other futures such as currency.

 The firm attracted a lot of attention after it successfully bet against the market in 1980.
 Commodities Corporation partnered with Paine Webber Jackson & Curtis and launched the $23 million investment Princeton Futures Fund for US investors in 1981.

 In 1997, Commodities Corporation was acquired by Goldman Sachs for an amount estimated to be more than $100 million.
 The company had close to $1.8 billion in assets under management at the acquisition time.